 Meditation has been studied for decades, but the wave of brain-imaging research that started in the 2000s changed how seriously the scientific community takes it.
 Researchers using MRI scanners began watching what happened inside the skulls of long-term meditators and beginners alike.
 The findings were striking.
 Meditation, done consistently, changes the brain in ways that show up on scans, not just in self-reports.

 This article walks through what the research has actually found, where the headlines have outrun the data, and what kind of practice tends to produce real change.
 We avoid hype and we avoid dismissiveness.
-The truth sits in the middle.
+The truth sits in the middle, and the practical takeaways for your daily life are clearer than the noise around the topic suggests.

 What Meditation Actually Is